DBinary/dbinary.github.io/_pages/about.md

 My main research interest focus on AI for life sciences.

-My academic journey began at the [School of Advanced Engineering](https://gcsxy.ustb.edu.cn) at [University of Science and Technology Beijing (USTB)](https://www.ustb.edu.cn), where I successfully earned my bachelor's degree in science and engineering.
+My academic journey began at the [School of Advanced Engineering](https://gcsxy.ustb.edu.cn) at [University of Science and Technology Beijing (USTB)](https://www.ustb.edu.cn), where I successfully earned degree of Bachelor of Science and Bachelor of Engineering.

 In the realm of bioinformatics research, I had the honor of working as a research intern at [Institute for AI Industry Research, Tsinghua University](https://air.tsinghua.edu.cn/) advised by [Dr. Yushuai Wu](https://air.tsinghua.edu.cn/airtd/bsh.htm), and  visiting scholar at [School of Chemistry and Biological Engineering, USTB](http://huasheng.ustb.edu.cn/) advised by [Ph.D.
 Student Zehua Zeng](https://github.com/Starlitnightly) and [Prof. Hongwu Du](http://huasheng.ustb.edu.cn/shiziduiwu/jiaoshixinxi/2020-06-10/244.html).